Fade2D Documentation pages v2.16.8

 Zone2createZone (ConstraintGraph2 *pConstraintGraph, ZoneLocation zoneLoc, const Point2 &startPoint, bool bVerbose=true)

-Create a zone limited by a ConstraintGraph by growing from a start point.
+Create a Zone2 bounded by a ConstraintGraph2 object by growing from a seed point.
 More...

 Zone2createZone (std::vector< Triangle2 * > &vTriangles, bool bVerbose=true)

-Create a zone defined by a vector of triangles.
+Create a Zone2 defined by a vector of triangles.
 More...

 Zone2createZone_cookieCutter (std::vector< Segment2 > &vSegments, bool bProtectEdges, ConstraintGraph2 *&pProtectedEdgesCG, ConstraintGraph2 *&pBoundaryCG)